sassoftware/viya4-deployment/docs/user/Multi-Tenancy.md

 ## Troubleshooting

 1. Verify that all the pods are in `Running` or `Completed` state before offboarding the tenants.
-Otherwise, locks might have been added by SAS Viya services, and the offboarding job will exit without offboarding the tenants.
+Otherwise, locks might have been added by SAS Viya platform services, and the offboarding job will exit without offboarding the tenants.
 2. Do not attempt to offboard tenants immediately after onboarding.
-Most of the SAS Viya services are restarted during tenant onboarding.
+Most of the SAS Viya platform services are restarted during tenant onboarding.
 The tenant environment might be accessible during the time immediately following tenant onboarding, but there might be some services that have not yet stabilized.
 As a result, they can cause the issue that is described in the previous troubleshooting step.